-SD1 is being distributed to both SCE's distribution list and the Commission's official mailing list for the project (see Section 9.0, Mailing List of the attached SD1).
+Our preliminary review of the scope of environmental issues to be addressed in our NEPA document was contained in Scoping Document 1 (SD1), which was issued on April 17, 2024.
+We requested comments on SD1 and held scoping meetings on May 14 and 15, 2024, to hear the views of all interested entities on the scope of issues that should be addressed in the NEPA document.
+We revised SD1 based on the verbal comments we received at the scoping meetings and written comments we received throughout the scoping process.
+The enclosed Scoping Document 2 (SD2) describes the proposed action and alternatives, the environmental analysis process we will follow to prepare the NEPA document, and a revised lists of issues to be addressed in the NEPA document.
+Key changes from SD1 to Scoping Document 2 (SD2) are identified in bold, italicized text.
+SD2 is being distributed to both SCE's distribution list and the Commission's official mailing list for the project (see Section 9.0, Mailing List of the attached SD2).
 If you wish to be added to or removed from the Commission's official mailing list, please send your request by email to efiling@ferc.gov or by mail.
 Submissions sent via the U.S. Postal Service must be addressed to: Debbie-Anne Reese, Acting Secretary, Federal Energy Regulatory Commission, 888 First Street NE, Room 1A, Washington, DC 20426.
 Submissions sent via any other carrier must be addressed to: Debbie-Anne Reese, Acting Secretary, Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, Maryland 20852.
 All written or emailed requests must specify your wish to be added to or removed from the mailing list and must clearly identify the following on the first page: Lundy Hydroelectric Project No. 1390-069.

-Please review SD1 and, if you wish to provide comments, follow the instructions in Section 6.0, Request for Information and Studies.
-The Commission strongly encourages electronic filings.
-If you have any questions about SD1, the scoping process, or how Commission staff will develop the NEPA document for this project, please contact Jessica Fefer, the Commission's relicensing coordinator for the project, at (202) 502-6631 or jessica.fefer@ferc.gov.
-Additional information about the Commission's licensing process and the project may be obtained from our website, www.ferc.gov.
-The deadline for filing comments is June 24, 2024.
-The Commission strongly encourages electronic filings.
+The enclosed SD2 supersedes SD1.
+SD2 is issued for informational use by all interested parties; no response is required.
+If you have questions about SD2, the scoping process, or how Commission staff will develop the NEPA document for the project, please contact Jessica Fefer, the Commission's relicensing coordinator for the project at (202) 502-6631 or jessica.fefer@ferc.gov.
+Additional information about the Commission's licensing process and the project may be obtained from the Commission's website, www.ferc.gov.

-Enclosure: Scoping Document 1
+Enclosure: Scoping Document 2

-SCOPING DOCUMENT 1
+SCOPING DOCUMENT 2